New Strzok-Page texts call into question Obama's 2016 statement on FBI probes

 The message suggested that Obama would meet Comey regarding an FBI matter.

-Yet, on April 10, 2016, Obama told Fox News’ Chris Wallace that he did not have any involvement in ongoing FBI investigations, amid the Hillary Clinton email probe.
+Yet, on April 10, 2016, Obama told Fox News’ Chris Wallace that he did not have any involvement in ongoing FBI investigations.

 “I do not talk to the attorney general about pending investigations.
 I do not talk to FBI directors about pending investigations,” Obama said on “Fox News Sunday.”
 “I guarantee that there is no political influence in any investigation conducted by the Justice Department, or the FBI, not just in this case, but in any case.”